Satellite Collection Object: How to Use External Files

 4. Select Complex Conic.

-5. Enter 180 deg in the Half Angles - Outer: field in the Complex Conic frame.
+5. Enter 180 deg in the Half Angles - Outer field in the Complex Conic panel.

 6. Click Apply to accept your changes and to keep the Properties Browser open.